 How to Handle Autistic Meltdowns in Children

-I can’t tell you how many times I’ve received those glares in the grocery store, when my child with autism has had a meltdown.
+I can’t tell you how many times I’ve received those glares in the grocery store, when my children have had autistic meltdowns.
 There have even been occasions where another shopper was annoyed enough to make a snide remark to me about the behavior.
 Clearly, they had no idea that my otherwise well-behaved child was having an autistic meltdown.
 To them, it simply looked like a tantrum, and I looked like a bad parent.

 It’s been long enough now, that I am familiar with my boys’ triggers.
 Many of their meltdowns are preventable, and I have learned to take precautions when possible.
 But all the preventative measures in the world can’t eliminate all autistic meltdowns, so it’s good to have a list of calming strategies handy when one occurs.